Housing with a social conscience.

 Get people into homes as quickly as possible

-Reduce risk during the COVID-19 pandemic by minimizing in-person interactions
+Reduce risk during the COVID-19 pandemic by minimising in-person interactions

 Saves 3 hours per agreement in contract management and more than £86,000 in travel costs in less than a year

-Improves tenant experiences with new digital onboarding workflows and fast leasing process
+Improves tenet experiences with new digital onboarding workflows and fast leasing process

 Establishes a central, digital customer touchpoint with Microsoft Dynamics and Adobe Acrobat Sign